dark-panda/webhookr/README.md

 ## <a name="supported_services"></a>Works with:

-webhookr works with Rails 3.1 onward, and has been tested on all major Ruby
+webhookr works with Rails 3.1 onward, and has been tested on the following Ruby
 implementations:

 * Ruby 1.8.7
-* Ruby 1.9.2
 * Ruby 1.9.3
 * Ruby EE 1.8.7
 * JRuby 1.7.0